 - Conditions of ownership and transfer

-- Material stability and preservation needs
+- Condition of materials and preservation needs

 - Accessibility and potential barriers to future research

-- Requirements and resources for long-term maintenance
+- Requirements and resources for sustainable maintenance

-As part of the commitment to sustaining the collection as a whole, we are at times required to appraise and dispose of specific materials.
+As part of the commitment to sustaining the collection as a whole, we are at times required to appraise and deaccession specific materials.
 We acknowledge that it is sometimes necessary to remove duplicate and unstable materials that may impact our ability to preserve and provide access to the collection in its entirety.

 Due to the historic lack of documentation for underrepresented communities, nothing is out of scope for the following collecting areas.
 However, all acquisitions will be evaluated selectively if they represent a national rather than localized focus.

-African American Life and Culture
+Black Life and Culture

 - Experiences of African American communities in Pennsylvania, and the campus community at Penn State